AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 }
 ```

-The first two entries, "Execution Environment" and "Machine State", share the same lifecycle.
+The first two entries, **execution environment** and **machine state**, share the same lifecycle.
 They contain information pertaining to a single message call and are initialized prior to the start of a call's execution.

 > When a nested message call is made, a new environment and machine state are initialized by the caller.
 In other words, a nested message call has its own environment and machine state which are _partially_ derived from the caller's context.

-The "Execution Environment" is fully specified by a message call's execution agent and remains constant throughout a call's execution.
+The **execution environment** is fully specified by a message call's execution agent and remains constant throughout a call's execution.
 ```
 ExecutionEnvironment {
     address,